Instructing Large Language Models for Low-Resource Languages: A Systematic Study for Basque: Evaluation

+For each benchmark, where possible, we evaluated the Basque, English, and Spanish versions to facilitate the analysis of language-specific tradeoffs for each fine-tuned model variant.
+This choice of evaluation languages reflects the linguistic reality of the Basque-speaking community in northern Spain, where Basque and Spanish are co-official and English is the most commonly taught foreign language.
+Importantly, these languages come from distinct families: Basque is a language isolate, Spanish is Romance, and English is Germanic.
+Thus, we examine cross-lingual transfer effects and assess whether improvements in our language come at the cost of performance in related community languages, including one---Spanish---not directly targeted by our experiments.
+In total, then, we evaluated 27 benchmarks, as detailed in~\cref{sap:static-benchmarks}.

-For conducting these evaluations, we relied on Eleuther AI's LM Evaluation Harness~\cite{biderman2024lessons}.
+For conducting these evaluations, we relied on LM Evaluation Harness~\cite{biderman2024lessons}.
 Most datasets are framed as multiple-choice problems where models' answers are determined by selecting the option with the highest log probability.
 For generative tasks, answers are directly sampled from the model.
 To provide models with contextual examples, our evaluations employed a few-shot setting.
-All results are measured for accuracy following standard, public implementations.\footnote{We implemented some benchmarks that are not currently available, and which will be contributed to the main repository (\href{https://github.com/EleutherAI/lm-evaluation-harness}{github.com/EleutherAI/lm-evaluation-harness}) upon publication.} Refer to~\cref{sap:static-benchmarks} for details.
+All results are measured for accuracy following standard, public implementations.
+Refer to~\cref{sap:static-benchmarks} and our repository for details.

 When evaluating proprietary models, we cannot directly compute log probabilities because we have no access to model weights.
 This limitation restricts our evaluation to only those benchmarks implemented as explicit letter-choice questions (A, B, C, ...) and the free-form generative task MGSM, excluding benchmarks that require comparing verbalized option likelihoods.
 For the compatible multiple-choice benchmarks, we prompt models to output a single letter as their answer, using the same prompts and few-shot examples as with open models to maintain comparability.